TitanPlayz100/teti/README.md

 > [!NOTE]
-> This fork is for testing purposes, a lot of errors can occur, the original game is [here](https://titanplayz100.github.io/teti/)
+> This fork is for testing purposes, have my custom gamemodes and more errors.
+> The original game is [here](https://titanplayz100.github.io/teti/)

 # Teti README